 The regulation of the medical device industry throughout Europe has gone essentially unchanged since the 1990s, so a reform was overdue and necessary in order to improve the standards, protocols, and processes in the design and manufacture of medical devices in Europe.
 If you sell medical devices in Europe you will need to comply with the EU MDR.

 European Medical Device Regulation (EU MDR)

-One recent significant reform was the adoption of the Proposal for a Regulation of the European Parliament and the Council on European medical devices (EU MDR) and in-vitro diagnostics (EU IVDR) in September 2012.
+One recent significant reform was the adoption of the Proposal for a Regulation of the European Parliament and the Council on European medical devices (EU MDR) and in-vitro diagnostics (EU IVDR).

 This proposal gave the medical device regulators a lot more control, power, and oversight of the Notified Bodies (independent third parties that perform conformity assessments for medium-risk and high-risk devices) and the whole medical device industry throughout Europe.

 This regulation demanded the mandatory adoption of high standards in quality and safety not only in the medical devices that were manufactured in Europe, but also any devices being supplied to Europe.